 Students who are not able to complete the program's language requirement prior to the conclusion of the last quarter on campus before study abroad may be placed on conditional admission status until proof of completion has been received and approved by the language department and the Registrar.

-For Kalamazoo College students participating in a long-term Kalamazoo College study abroad program, the comprehensive fee for 2013-2014 is $31,688; for an extended-term Kalamazoo College program, the 2013-2014 fee is $47,502.
-The fee for students participating in Kalamazoo College 2014 spring short-term programs is $15,834.
+For Kalamazoo College students participating in a long-term Kalamazoo College study abroad program, the comprehensive fee for 2014-2015 is $32,938; for an extended-term Kalamazoo College program, the 2014-2015 fee is $49,407.
+The fee for students participating in Kalamazoo College 2015 spring short-term programs is $16,469.
 Fees for CIP-sponsored International Study Seminars will be noted on the program description and may vary according to the program's itinerary.
 Fees for study away vary by program and can be found on the CIP website.
 Fees for summer off-campus study vary by provider.
-Comprehensive fees for participants from other colleges and universities are the same as for Kalamazoo College students.
 Comprehensive fees for Kalamazoo students participating in non-Kalamazoo study abroad/study away programs often exceed the fees for Kalamazoo programs.
 All non-Kalamazoo options are billed at the Kalamazoo College rates cited above or at a higher rate if the costs exceed customary Kalamazoo charges.
 In no instance will a student pay less than the comprehensive fee assessed for Kalamazoo College's own study abroad programs.
 The Center for International Programs has information on comprehensive fees for specific programs.
 A nonrefundable deposit will be required prior to participation in any program.
 The deposit will be credited towards the comprehensive fee.

 The comprehensive fee includes room and board while classes are in session, all academic tuition and fees, and excursions included as part of the academic program.